xaviergonz/mobx-node/README.md

 )
 ```

-## Using computeds in the bound observable tree
+## Using computeds in the observable data tree

-While declaring actions that affect the bound observable tree is easy (see for example `toggleTodoDone` in the example above), using computed values might not seem as straightforward.
+While declaring actions that affect the observable data tree is easy (see for example `toggleTodoDone` in the example above), using computed values might not seem as straightforward.
 While in "classical" MobX you'd generate the computed values as a getter for the object, that's not a possibility here (since the object is auto-generated).
 In order to overcome this limitation this library offers a function called `computedProp`, which allows you to declare functional getters, this is, getters that take the object as argument.

 In other words, where you would usually have this in "classical" MobX: